-In complex applications such as electronics and automotive assembly, modern automation solutions are critical to achieving flexibility.
-Solmotion’s advanced AI is capable of detecting randomly placed parts regardless of their position, orientation, or appearance, without the need for additional hardware fixtures.
-By comparing high quality 3D point clouds with trained golden samples, the system can detect specific features to accurately identify the exact location of the car door and its buttons, before adapting the motion path for the robot to follow and execute quality checks efficiently.
+In complex industries like electronics and automotive assembly, the role of modern automation solutions is paramount in achieving the required flexibility.
+SolMotion‘s cutting-edge AI technology plays a vital role by effectively detecting randomly placed parts, regardless of their position, orientation, or appearance, eliminating the need for additional hardware fixtures.
+This remarkable capability is achieved through the comparison of high-quality 3D point clouds with trained golden samples.
+As a result, the system can precisely identify the location of the car door and its buttons, enabling the robot to adapt its motion path accordingly for efficient execution of quality checks.